Research

 The AI Disclosure Decision: When and How to Tell Customers, Partners, and Regulators

 The intuitive assumption is that transparency always builds trust.
-The research says otherwise — and understanding the paradox is the starting point for getting
+The research says otherwise — and understanding the paradox is the starting point for getting the decision right.

 March 2026